rebeccafennelly/mealworm-repo/README.md

 git checkout *desired-branch-name*
 ```

-Steps for code along and spec.s for challenges are found in the README.md of the appropriate branch
+Steps for code along and specs for challenges are found in the README.md of the appropriate branch

 ### 1. Create a React app (run in seperate react-sandbox repo and take time to discuss file structure, scripts etc.)